oslabs-beta/Cachier/README.md

 ### Approximated LRU Eviction

-Cachiers Normalized Cache uses a custom Approximated LRU Eviction Policy.
+Cachier's Normalized Cache uses a custom Approximated LRU Eviction Policy.
 This is not a true LRU implementation, but it comes very close in terms of performance.
 The reason Cachier does not use a true LRU implementation is because it costs more memory.
-Cachiers LRU policy works by creating a sample (the sample size can be configured by the developer) of randomly selected keys from the cache and evicting the least recently used key from the sample.
+Cachier's LRU policy works by creating a sample (the sample size can be configured by the developer) of randomly selected keys from the cache and evicting the least recently used key from the sample.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Cachier Direct Server-side Cache
-Cachiers Direct Server-side Cache uses a custom LRU-SLFR (Least Recently Used Smallest Latency First Replacement) policy.
+Cachier's Direct Server-side Cache uses a custom LRU-SLFR (Least Recently Used Smallest Latency First Replacement) policy.
 LRU-SLFR is very similar to LRU except it takes latency into account as well as recency when evicting.
-Cachiers LRU-SLFR eviction policy utilizes a linked hash map to achieve true LRU and allows O(1) deletion, lookup, and insertion.
+Cachier's LRU-SLFR eviction policy utilizes a linked hash map to achieve true LRU and allows O(1) deletion, lookup, and insertion.
 Cachier takes latency into account as well as recency by creating a group of least recent queries and removes the query with the lowest latency first.
 This allows for much smarter evictions compared to traditional LRU.
 The whole group will be evicted first before moving on to the next group.
 Check out the demo page for a visualization of the eviction policy

 ### How to install and import
-If this is your first time using Cachiers Direct Server-side Cache, run the following command in your terminal.
+If this is your first time using Cachier's Direct Server-side Cache, run the following command in your terminal.

 ~~~
 npm install @cachier/server-side